About

 Eliza Karnopp

-Managing & Visual Arts Editor
+Fiction, Visual Arts & Managing Editor

 I love reading fantasy and writing psychological horror.
 Fantasy stories have always been my escape from reality, whether it was the Rainbow Magic books early in life, the Wings of Fire series later, or the Locked Tomb trilogy now.
 My earliest memory of having strong opinions on a book was when my grandfather read Alice in Wonderland to me–I was so angry that it was all a dream.
 I still hate that trope.
 Anyways, I love dragons and magic and queer fantasy novels!